S. C. Dutta Roy: Biography

 S. C. Dutta Roy, born on 1 November 1937 at Mymensingh in the Bengal region of the British India (presently in Bangladesh) to Suresh Chandra Roy and Suruchi Bala, did his college studies at the University of Calcutta.
 After graduating in physics with honors in 1956, he completed a master's degree in engineering (MTech) in 1959 at the Institute of Radio Physics and Electronics and enrolled for his doctoral studies at Calcutta University Rajabazar Science College.
 During his doctoral studies, he worked as a research officer at River Research Institute during 1960–61 and as a lecturer of physics at Kalyani University from 1962.
 It was during his service at Kalyani University, he received the degree of DPhil in radio physics and electronics in 1965.
 The same year, he moved to the US for his post-doctoral work and served as an assistant professor at the University of Minnesota till 1968.
 Returning to India, he joined the Indian Institute of Technology, Delhi in September 1968 as an associate professor of electrical engineering and served the institution for more than thirty years.

 Starting his career at IIT Delhi in 1968 as associate professor, Dutta Roy served in various positions as a professor (1970—98), head of the department of electrical engineering (1970–73) and a dean of undergraduate studies (1983–86) till his regular superannuation from service in 1998.
 In between, he took two sabbaticals, the first during 1973-74 to serve as a visiting professor at University of Leeds and the other, as a visiting fellow at Iowa State University during 1978-79.
 Post-retirement, he served as an emeritus fellow during 1998—2004, as an INSA senior scientist during 2004–07 and as an INSA honorary science from 2007, all at IIT Delhi till 2010.
 Since then, he serves as an honorary scientist of the Indian National Science Academy.

-Dutta Roy is married to Sudipta Datta and the couple has two children, Sumantra and Shoubhik.
-The family lives in Hauz Khas, in South Delhi.
+Dutta Roy is married to Mala Choudhury.They have one son Amaltash.